dandaluga/baseball-database/INSTALL.md

 As a result, I just downloaded the executable from the [website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

-Version installed: postgresql-17.5-2-windows-x64.exe
+Version installed: postgresql-17.5-3-windows-x64.exe

-Run the install as admin
+Run the installation as admin

 Install to: C:\PostgreSQL\17